rendinurcahyo22/GenAI-Digipos-chatbot/README.md

-# GenAI-Marketing-App-using-PaLM2
+# GenAI-Digipos-chatbot
-Generative AI app for marketing using PaLM2 API on Google Cloud and deployed using Streamlit.
+Generative AI app prototype for DIGIPOS chatbot model in Google Cloud and deployed using Streamlit.

 This app still under development.